25 Experts Reveal The True Nature of Narcissists

 — Sigmund Freud

-8. Americans are experiencing an epidemic in narcissistic behavior in a culture that is intrinsically self-conscious and selfish, and citizens are encouraged to pursue happiness and instant gratification of their personal desires.
+8. Americans are experiencing a crisis in narcissistic behavior in a culture that is intrinsically self-conscious and selfish, and citizens are encouraged to pursue happiness and instant gratification of their personal desires.

 9. When I look at narcissism through the vulnerability lens, I see the shame-based fear of being ordinary.
 I see the fear of never feeling extraordinary enough to be noticed, to be lovable, to belong, or to cultivate a sense of purpose.